Yoctol/bottender/examples/messenger-built-in-nlp/README.md

 This command will start server for bot developing at `http://localhost:5000`.

-If you successfully start the server, you will get a webhook url like `https://xxxxxxxx.ngrok.io/webhooks/messenger` from command line.
+If you successfully start the server, you will get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/messenger` from command line.

-## Set webhook
+## Set Webhook

-While the server running, you can run following command with `bottender` to set up the webhook with the webhook url you get from running `npm run dev`:
+While the server running, you can run following command with `bottender` to set up the webhook with the webhook URL you get from running `npm run dev`:

 ```sh
 npx bottender messenger webhook set -w <YOUR_WEBHOOK_URL>